marchingbeagle/shell-script-pop-os/README.md

 # shell-script-pop-os

-This script was made for my first steps on pos install for pop os, so every time i need to make a fresh install, i can easily reinstall a lot of packages that i use.
+This script was made for my first steps on Pop!_OS installs, so every time i need to make a fresh install, i can easily reinstall a lot of packages that i use.

 If you wanna do something similar for your system, just make sure the downloads folder variable is correct for you.
 ```